L4-V1/l4v1-analytics/README.md

 ![Impact Plot Example](docs/impact_plot_example.png)

 #### Interpreting the Results
-The impact plot visualizes three types of impacts:
+The impact plot visualizes always three types of impacts rate, volume, and mix impact:

-* Rate Impact: Changes in the average rate value within each category (e.g., average unit price).
+* Rate Impact: Reflects changes in average values within each category, such as average unit price.
-* Volume Impact: Changes in volume (e.g., quantities sold).
+* Volume Impact: Represents changes in quantity, like the number of units sold.
-* Mix Impact: Effects due to the shift in proportions among categories (e.g., if a higher proportion of sales comes from high-value items).
+* Mix Impact: Indicates shifts in the distribution across categories, such as a larger proportion of sales from high-value items.

+Additionally, if there are new or discontinued elements between the datasets, they are categorized under "new" or "old" impacts, signifying their presence in only one of the datasets.

+The impact plot aids in understanding the drivers behind revenue changes.
+For example:
+* The decline in the Food and Beverages category is due to decreases in both rate (-€1,340) and volume (-€1,113).
+* Sports and Travel Equipment shows a positive rate impact (+€342) due to an increase in average sales price; however, a significant drop in volume (-€2,930) results in a net negative effect.
+* Health and Beauty witnessed a drop in average sales price (-€1,609), but a substantial increase in volume (+€3,407) led to a positive mix impact (+€749), making it the best-performing category compared to the previous week.

 ### Features
-Data Grouping: Group your data based on one or more columns.
+* Data Grouping: Group your data based on one or more columns.
-Impact Calculation: Automatically calculate volume, outcome, and rate impacts between two datasets.
+* Impact Calculation: Automatically calculate volume, outcome, and rate impacts between two datasets.
-Visual Representation: Create waterfall plots to visually represent the impact analysis results.
+* Visual Representation: Create waterfall plots to visually represent the impact analysis results.